jbienzms/iot-devices/devices.md

 ## Something Missing? ##
 Are we missing something you need?
-Learn how to [build your own device library]({{ site.baseurl }}/customlib.md) on top of our DeviceCore.
+Learn how to [support your own device]({{ site.baseurl }}/customdevice.md) on top of our DeviceCore.
 Or, head on over to our [source code](http://aka.ms/iotdevices) to see how we built the classes above.
 If you do add support for a missing sensor or device, please consider submitting a pull request.
 That way we can add your hard work to the NuGet library so that everyone can benefit.
 And we'll give you all the credit, of course!